 Last, an ingenious feature during the lessons is the ability to leave public comments on activities.
 You can ask questions about that particular activity and look at past conversations from the Duolingo community.

 Problems with Duolingo Spanish

 The first major downside to the Duolingo Spanish program is that there is no distinction between the Spanish from Latin American and from Spain.
-Lingodeer and Rosetta Stone allow you to choose between the two accents and vocabularies, whereas Duolingo only teaches European Spanish.
+Lingodeer and Rosetta Stone allow you to choose between the two accents and vocabularies, whereas Duolingo does not differentiate between the two Spanish dialects.
 The audio quality for the voices varies – the audio for the Stories tab is great, but for the activities, some of the voices are a bit fuzzy.

 Second, as mentioned previously the “lessons” aren’t actually lessons.
 They are activities on material that the app has not taught and you are expected to learn as you go, which is hard because the app only allows you to make 5 mistakes total.
 This can be discouraging to new learners as they may feel that they should already know the information.
 There is also an advertisement after the completion of each lesson and the exit button is hard to see.

 For some activities, you are prompted to type in Spanish.
 This can be a problem if you do not have a Spanish keyboard and can’t type accent marks.
 And if you do have a Spanish keyboard downloaded to your phone, it makes auto-suggestions that can give away the answers.